Mindbowser/co-pilot/docs/docs/customize/settings.md

 - `Wrap Codeblocks`: If on, enables text wrapping in code blocks.
 Off by default.
 - `Display Raw Markdown`: If on, shows raw markdown in responses.
 Off by default.
-- `Allow Anonymous Telemetry`: If on, allows Continue to send anonymous telemetry. **On** by default.
+- `Allow Anonymous Telemetry`: If on, allows Epico Pilot to send anonymous telemetry. **On** by default.
 - `Disable Indexing`: Prevents indexing of the codebase, useful primarily for debugging purposes.
 Off by default.
 - `Disable Session Titles`: Prevents generating summary titles for each chat session when turned on.
 Off by default
 - `Response Text to Speech`: If on, reads LLM responses aloud with TTS.
 Off by default.